rmevans1/Java-Expressions-Statements-Code-Blocks-Methods/README.md

 Function to calculate if a year is a leap year.

 Leap year if divisble by 4 but not 100 or divisible by 400

+### Lecture 35- Method Overloading

+Using methods with the same name but different paramters